matt-matt1/YumaApp_full_ios/ISSUES.md

 changePW wont work - fixed 20180517
 setPW wont work

-MyAccOH: table wont show properly
+MyAccOH: table wont show properly - fixed: changed to a collection

-MyAccCS: ""
+MyAccCS: "" - as above

-Debug: only capitalizes the first character
+Debug: only capitalizes the first character - fixed as in model 2018 06 16